The-Jay-Aher/DevOps/IAC/Terraform/README.md

 **Base- Calling the Module**

--   In order to reference the module, you need to make use of `module` block.
+-   To reference the module, you need to make use of the `module` block.
--   The module block must contain tha source argument that contains location to the referenced module.
+-   The module block must contain the source argument that contains the location of the referenced module.

 **Example 1 - Local Paths**